AYNSW schedules the following classes throughout the week.

 The dojo opens 30 min before the first class on the schedule.

-The dojo is closed over all public holidays and during the Easter, Christmas and New Year breaks.
+The dojo is closed over all public holidays and during school holiday periods.

 School seminars, Group seminars, Corporate training, Private classes by arrangement.
 Contact us now.